thanhdtran/RME/README.md

 # RME

-data format: userId,movieId
+This repo contains source code for our paper: "Regularizing Matrix Factorization with User and Item Embeddings for Recommendation" published in CIKM 2018

+# DATA FORMAT

+#### Data
+- First line: the header "userId,movieId"
+- Second line --> last line: [userId],[movieId]

-data for running our source code: ml10m.
+### data for running our source code: ml10m.
 We preprocessed it and splitted into train, vad/dev, test.
 Their paths are:

-data/ml10m/train.csv
+- data/ml10m/train.csv

-data/ml10m/test.csv
+- data/ml10m/test.csv

-data/ml10m/validation.csv
+- data/ml10m/validation.csv

 format of user and disliked items: userId,movieId